Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 * Who held those expectations, and on what grounds?
 * When the disciples expressed those expectations, did Jesus correct them—or confirm them?

-Post 2 will explore how modern theories attempted to reconcile the announcement with non-literal interpretations—and why those attempts fail.
+Post 2 will explore how various theories attempted to reconcile the announcement with non-literal interpretations—and why those attempts fail.

 Post 3 will turn fully to the expectations themselves: the Davidic covenant, the prophetic promises, and the way Mary, Zechariah, John, Jesus, and the disciples all understood the kingdom’s meaning.

-The kingdom was not a mystery to the first hearers.
-Recovering their understanding is the key to understanding Christ’s announcement today.
+From there we will then turn to *Proposition 1* to begin the deep dive.